Financial Poise

 Well-Intentioned Government Programs Create Unintended Consequences

 These new products created a growing reliance on corn and soybeans.
-Still, the government supported huge surpluses of these crops each year, and prices plummeted, resulting in unprofitable farming.
+Still, the government supported huge surpluses of these crops yearly, and prices plummeted, resulting in unprofitable farming.

 Except for brief, weather-related spikes, corn prices bounced between $2 and $4 per bushel during most years since the 1970s.
 Most experts peg the break-even range for corn farming between $3 and $4 per bushel.
-In fact, Farmdocdaily.com suggests break-even is above $4.
-That’s hardly a success formula.
+That’s hardly a successful formula.

-Now we face high inflation, elevated prices for farming materials, and supply disruptions from the pandemic and the Ukraine war.
+Now, we face high inflation, elevated prices for farming materials, and supply disruptions from various global events and crises.
 Farmers struggle as annual costs rise steadily.

-Consider the increasing costs of chemicals, herbicides, pesticides, and farming equipment, and you can see how farmers nearly became indentured servants to big agriculture conglomerates.
+Consider the increasing costs of chemicals, herbicides, pesticides, and farming equipment, and you can see the immense pressure placed on farmers.

 Better-for-You Revolution and Regenerative Agriculture

-Increasing, consumers want organic food and non-bioengineered food products.
-The US organic food industry posted sales of over $57.5 billion in 2021, a 2% increase from the year before.
+Increasingly, consumers want organic food and non-bioengineered food products.
+The US organic food industry posted sales of over $63.8 billion in 2023, a 3.4% increase from the year before.
 That number has grown steadily for the past 20 years.
-Unfortunately, while organic demand booms, less than 1% of farms are certified organic.
+Unfortunately, less than 1% of farms are certified organic, while organic demand booms.

-A fair amount of our organic food comes from other countries because US farmers have been slow to buy into the process.
+A fair amount of our organic food comes from other countries because US farmers have been slow to adopt the process.
 People resist change and fear innovation.
 Organic demand won’t abate; eventually, farmers will see the light.
-And big ag companies may have to reconsider their methods.
+Big ag companies may have to reconsider their methods.

 But there is cause for optimism.

 Every year, more groups of organic farmers re-adopt sustainable and regenerative agriculture practices.
 They plant and rotate diverse crops, and those rotating crops return particular nutrients and bacteria to the soil, maintaining a healthy balance.
-Sustainable growing doesn’t need chemicals because plants, like legumes, provide Nitrogen to the soil while other kinds of plants provide different vital nutrients.
-Large grocery chains and green-focused companies like Patagonia and Blue Apron are interested in the trend.
+Sustainable growing doesn’t need chemicals because plants, like legumes, provide Nitrogen to the soil, while other plants provide different vital nutrients.
+Large grocery chains and green-focused companies like Patagonia and Blue Apron are invested in the trend.

 Sustainable Agriculture Is Our Future